If I Had Only Known You

 Women Lovin’ Jesus

-This is a video devotion.
+This a short video devotion on Proverbs.

 Click here to watch the video